semaphoreci/docs/docs/essentials/test-summary.md

 ```

 The `test-results` tool is part of [Semaphore's Toolbox][toolbox]{target="_blank"}
-and it is available in every Semaphore job.
+and it is available for every Semaphore job.

 If you are running tests inside of a Docker container, see
 [how to use test-results CLI with Docker][working-with-docker]{target=_blank}
 to extract and publish the result file.

-### Step 3 &mdash; Collect and Merge all XML results in a pipeline
+### Step 3 &mdash - Collect and Merge all XML results for a pipeline

 Finally, to collect and merge XML reports from all jobs in a pipeline, add the
 following snippet to your pipeline YAML file: